Rudel

 $config->save();

 That does not delete anything by itself.
-It just reports what is close to expiry so your own code can notify owners or open tickets.
+It simply reports what is close to expiry so your own code can notify owners, open tickets, or escalate the state somewhere else.

 Running automation on demand